Da Yu and the Birth of the Chinese Civilisation

 The nine resemblances of the dragon, one from each tribe, uniting a hundred nations into one (百国之合).

 The story of Yu marks a pivotal moment in the formation of Chinese civilisation.
-It reflects the transition from mythological times to organised societal structures, from verbal transmission of knowledge to the systematic recording knowledge and events.
+It reflects the transition from mythological times to organised societal structures, from verbal transmission of knowledge to the systematic recording of knowledge and events.

 It also highlights the importance of leadership, innovation and community effort in overcoming natural challenges and laying the groundwork for a lasting civilisation.